Amazon to eBay arbitrage, or “dropshipping” from Amazon to eBay, makes some people very angry.

 - Do eBay and Amazon actually enforce their policies against arbitrage?

 - Why don’t Amazon sellers like their products being dropshipped to eBay buyers?
-A sale is a sale!

 - How is Amazon to eBay arbitrage different to dropshipping from a wholesaler?